-A: After receiving your application for portability, we will send it to the Property Appraiser in the county of your previous homestead, if other than Lake County.
-Then, your previous Property Appraiser will issue a "Certificate for Transfer of Homestead Assessment Difference" DR-501RVSH in response.
+A: After receiving your application for portability, we will send it to the Property Appraiser in the county of your previous homestead if other than Lake County.
+Then, your previous Property Appraiser will issue a "Certificate of Portability" DR-501R which will be mailed back to us.
 We then calculate your portability benefit and apply it to your new homesteaded property.